thecreazy/ci-templates/README.md

   ENV_QUALITY: "KEY1=value1,KEY2=value2"
   SECRET_YAML_QUALITY: <some b64 of a secret called myapp-serviceaccounts>
   SECRET_MOUNTS: "/secrets=myapp-serviceaccounts"
+  CONFIGMAP_PATH_QUALITY: <a path in this repo containing the definition of a configmap called myapp-configmap>
+  CONFIGMAP_MOUNTS: "/configs=myapp-configmap"
 ```

 Read more detail about how to mount secrets/configmaps [here](https://github.com/jobtome-labs/ci-templates/pull/47)